Shura didn't leave immediately.

 Final.

-Gault stared at him for a moment—
+Gault stared at him for a moment longer than necessary.

-then let out a short, dry laugh.
+Then let out a short, dry laugh.

 "…You'll fit in," he muttered.